asteroid-lang/asteroid/README.md

 ## Object-Oriented Programming in Asteroid

-Asteroid also supports prototype-based OO style programming.
+Asteroid also supports OO style programming.
 Here is the [dog example](docs.python.org/3/tutorial/classes.html) from the Python documentation cast into Asteroid.
 This example builds a list of dog objects that all know some tricks.
 We then loop over the list and find all the dogs that know "roll over" as their first trick using pattern matching.

 ```
 load "io".